africanpilot/noa-project/README.md

 # noa-project
-Just a display of the public results for for a start-up I worked at.
+Just a display of the public results for a start-up I worked at.
 The company was a hyper-local consumer service mobile and browser application for shopping and eating including blockchain technology.